wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * Kubernetes Control Plane security: https://cloud.google.com/kubernetes-engine/docs/concepts/control-plane-security
    <br /><br />

-All master components (API server, etcd database, Controller Manager) is collectively called the Kubernetes Control Plane. are managed by Google/AWS.
+The Kubernetes "Control Plane" consists of master components: API server, etcd database, Controller Manager.

+Each Cloud Kubernetes offering provides (hides) its Control Plane.

 Secure communications between the master and nodes within a cluster automatically relies on the shared root of trust provided by certificates issued by a CA. Each cluster has its own root Certificate Authority (CA).
 An internal Google service manages root keys for the CA, so you can't manually rotate the etcd certificates and GKE.